Fifth in a series interpreting the results of Iowa’s 2020 state and federal elections.

 In contrast, Hart more than held her own.
 She greatly outperformed Biden in her home county and finished a little ahead of him almost everywhere else, despite the onslaught of attack ads.

-Meanwhile, Miller-Meeks received fewer votes than Trump in 23 out of 24 counties–including her home county of Wapello (Ottumwa area).
-If she’d been able to match the president’s support, this race would not be recount-close.
+Meanwhile, Miller-Meeks received fewer votes than Trump in 23 out of 24 counties--including her home county of Wapello (Ottumwa area).
+If she'd been able to match the president's support, this race would not be recount-close.

 Click on any county on this interactive map to bring up current vote totals and percentages for Hart, Miller-Meeks, Biden, and Trump.
 These could change slightly after the recount.
 The color scheme reflects the Congressional results; Biden carried only two of these counties (Johnson and Scott).
 UPDATE: I've revised the totals to reflect the results certified on November 30.

 Hart won with more than 60%